girlguidinghertfordshire/ggherts/privacy-policy/index.md

 You can withdraw your consent, unsubscribe from or update your marketing preferences at any point using the details in the “Get in touch” section below.

 If you make any changes to your consent, we will update your record as soon as we possibly can.
 It may take up to 60 days for our systems to update and stop any postal communications from being sent to you.
 E-mail communications will however be stopped immediately.
 If you tell us you do not wish to receive marketing, fundraising or campaign communications, you may still receive transactional and service-based communications confirming and servicing other relationships you have with us (as described below).
-You can also opt-out of receiving fundraising communications from us by signing up to the Fundraising Preference Service (<a href="https://www.fundraisingregulator.org.uk/the-fundraising-preference-service" target="_blank" rel="noopener">https://www.fundraisingregulator.org.uk/the-fundraising-preference-service</a>)
+You can also opt-out of receiving fundraising communications from us by signing up to the Fundraising Preference Service ([https://www.fundraisingregulator.org.uk/the-fundraising-preference-service](https://www.fundraisingregulator.org.uk/the-fundraising-preference-service){:.external-link}{:rel="noopener"}{:target="_blank"})

 We may also analyse your personal information and create a profile of your interests and preferences.
 This allows us to ensure communications are relevant and timely and provide an improved experience for our supporters.
 It also helps us understand the background of our supporters so that we can make appropriate requests to those who may be willing and able to give more than they already do, enabling us to raise funds sooner and more cost-effectively.